elicer/gs-consuming-rest-android/README.md

 Set up the project
 ------------------

 First you set up a basic build script.
+If this is your first time working with Android projects, refer to [Getting Started with Android](../gs-android/README.md) to help configure your development environment.
 You can use any build system you like when building apps with Spring, but the code you need to work with [Maven](https://maven.apache.org) and [Gradle](http://gradle.org) is included here.
 If you're not familiar with either, refer to [Getting Started with Maven](../gs-maven-android/README.md) or [Getting Started with Gradle](../gs-gradle-android/README.md).

 ### Create the directory structure